Eng vs Ind: Rohit is being monitored by medical team, not yet ruled out of Edgbaston Test, confirms coach Dravid

 Notably, India didn't nominate a vice-captain after KL Rahul, who was named Rohit's deputy when the squad was picked in May, was ruled out having picked a groin injury earlier this month.

 Bumrah was the vice-captain during India's previous Test series, against Sri Lanka at home.
-The pacer incidentally has never led in any cricket, and this will be his maiden captaincy stint.
+The pacer incidentally has never led in any form of cricket, so this will be his maiden captaincy stint.
 He will also become the first fast bowler to captain India since Kapil Dev.

+If the 28-year-old Bumrah walks out for the toss on Friday, he will be the eighth man to lead India since 2021.
+Talking about having so many different captains in such a short tenure of his coaching, Dravid agreed that is not the desired scenario but he feels that the coaching staff and players were well-equipped to handle that challenge.

+"It is what it is.
+When I took the job I wouldn't have predicted that there would be so many captains in the last six-seven months.
+That happens, right?
+In the times that we are living in, with Covid, there have been some unfortunate injuries to people.
+Even here, it is quite unfortunate what has happened to Rahul and Rohit in the last three weeks for us.
+And sometimes we've had to balance out the workloads of people.
+So it happens," said Dravid.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor